bigtreemarketing/thor-analytics-pixels/all_snowplow_subsidiary_pixels/README.md

 3. Understand the performance of Thor's referral traffic to you, allowing better funneling of the correct new prospects for your brand.

 **To find out more, please check out the [Snowplow website][website] and the [Snowplow wiki][wiki].**

-## Pixel Installation

-You will install the Thor Analytics pixel just like you'd install Google Analytics or the Facebook Pixel.

-Please follow these instructions.

-**Install with Google Tag Manager** If you're currently using Google Tag Manager you can easily deploy your Thor Analytics pixel.

-1. Create a new Custom HTML Tag
-2. Copy and paste the full script into the Custom HTML Window
-3. Add a trigger to fire the pixel on All Pages

-**Non Tag Manager Installation** If you do not have a Tag Manager installed on your website, you may hard code the Thor Analytics pixel into the **head** section of all pages on your website.

-Please validate that the pixel is correctly added to ALL pages on your website to make sure data is properly collected.

 ## Snowplow technology 101